brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/technical/trd_architecture.md

 ## Architecture Overview

-The FY.WB.Midway platform follows a microservices architecture pattern with clear domain boundaries and independent scaling capabilities.
+The LSOMigrator platform follows a microservices architecture pattern with clear domain boundaries and independent scaling capabilities.

 ### High-Level Architecture